hcikit/hcikit.github.io/docs/configuration.md

 }
 ```

-The tasks that get rendered will be Fitts, ConsentLetter,InformationScreen, DisplayText.
+The tasks that get rendered will be Fitts, ConsentLetter, InformationScreen, DisplayText.

 ### Children